3rd European Responsible Housing Finance Summit

 LUNCH BREAK

-Current options for funding long-term regional financial instruments (pros and cons)
+Current options for funding long-term regional financial instruments (pros and cons) ~ Panel 2: Mediterranean Countries ~ Q&A audience exchange in the end

 As the Recovery and Resilience Facility nears its end, countries like Czechia face uncertainty about how to maintain investment in affordable housing.
 This session will explore the strengths and limitations of different financing models—such as revolving funds.
 Drawing on successful examples from other countries, speakers will reflect on how such instruments could be adapted locally.
 The discussion will also consider how the EU can continue to play a role, through future seed funding, targeted technical assistance, and emerging funding opportunities.